SoarinSkySagar/diversion2k24/README.md

 Push to the branch: git push origin feature/YourFeature Submit a pull request

-License:
+## License:
-[Include information about the license of your project.
-For example, MIT License, Apache License, etc.]
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 Contact:
 If you have any questions or feedback, feel free to contact the project maintainers :